Reparations for slavery in the United States: Reparations and COVID-19

 The call for reparations has amplified due to the coronavirus pandemic, with people of color disproportionately likely to be laid off, to struggle financially, and to die from the virus.
 For example, 40% of black-owned businesses have closed permanently since March due to the pandemic, compared to 17% of white-owned businesses during the same period.
 This relates back to the fact that white families have roughly ten times the wealth of black families.
 This limits black-owned businesses' access to credit and loans, and they do not have the safety net in times of crises that many white-owned businesses do.

 In addition, African Americans continue to get infected and die from COVID-19 at rates more than 1.5 times their share of the population.
 In August 2020, the CDC released data showing that Blacks, Latinos, and American Indians are experiencing hospitalizations at rates 4.5 to 5.5 times higher than non-Hispanic whites, and that African Americans are dying at 2.4 times the white rate.

 Legislation and other actions

 Federal government

 On July 30, 2008, the United States House of Representatives passed a resolution apologizing for American slavery and subsequent discriminatory laws.
-The Senate has never passed such a resolution.
+The Senate apologized in 2009.